 The View from the States

-Several factors will work to make this slowdown particularly difficult for state governments.
+Several factors have made this slowdown particularly difficult for state governments.
 First, many states never fully recovered from the fiscal crisis at the beginning of this decade.
 State expenditures fell sharply relative to the general economy during the 2001 recession, and for all states combined, they remain below their Fiscal Year 2001 levels.
-In fact, in 18 states, general fund spending in FY2008 remains below FY2001 spending as a share of gross domestic product.
-Second, our current economic crisis particularly threatens the sources of state tax revenue.
-Income taxes are falling as job losses accelerate, and sales taxes, which are essential to state budgets, have fallen sharply as consumers cut back on their spending.
-Furthermore, unlike previous downturns, sources of consumer credit have wilted; as the market for home equity financing and credit card financing are essentially frozen, the consumer is now unable to borrow in order to keep spending.
-Finally, unemployment, which peaked at 6.3% in our last recession, has now surged to 8.8% and is currently projected to drop slowly.
-Unemployment of this level decimates state budgets in myriad ways.
-For example,the Pew Center for the States now estimates that 10 states representing more than one third of all Americans are experiencing budget problems of historic proportions that will result in drastic multi-year spending cuts with no clear solution in sight.
+In fact, in 18 states, general fund spending in FY2008 remained below FY2001 spending as a share of gross domestic product.
+Second, our current economic crisis particularly threatened the sources of state tax revenue.
+Income taxes fell as job losses accumulated, and sales taxes, which are essential to state budgets, have fallen sharply as consumers cut back on their spending.
+Furthermore, unlike previous downturns, sources of consumer credit have wilted; as the market for home equity financing and credit card financing are essentially frozen, the consumer is still unable to borrow in order to keep spending.
+Finally, unemployment, which peaked at 6.3% in our last recession, continues to remain relatively high at 7.8%.
+Now states, dependant on federal grants as never before, face the prospect of lower levels on federal monies due to our deficit reduction efforts..

 This brings us to state spending on health care.
 At least 22 states have already implemented cuts that will reduce access to health care services.
-For example, TennCare, Tennessee's Medicaid program, will eliminate hospitalization and other medical services for an estimated 30,000 to 40,000 individuals.
-While Nevada has eliminated some services for pregnant women and capped its SCHIP program for children, California is cutting its SCHIP program and has reduced the services covered by Medicaid.
-Furthermore, California's governor has announced cuts that will deny Medicaid coverage to 400,000 Californians.
+For example, TennCare, Tennessee's Medicaid program, eliminated hospitalization and other medical services for an estimated 30,000 to 40,000 individuals.
+While Nevada has eliminated some services for pregnant women and capped its SCHIP program for children, California cut its SCHIP program and has reduced the services covered by Medicaid.
 New Jersey has cut state funds for hospital charity care while Arizona is actively working to reduce its Medicaid rolls.
-Among its many other cuts, in a move painful to me personally, Arizona will no longer offer allograft stem cell transplants to adults suffering from cancers of the blood.
 Rhode Island has reduced the maximum income level at which parents qualify for state health insurance from 185% to 175% of the federal poverty level; thus eliminating coverage for approximately 1000 low-income families who have very little hope of affording commercial insurance, and Utah legislators have cut funding for services such as physical therapy and vision care for adult Medicaid patients.
 South Carolina is now limiting coverage for many medical services such as routine physicals and physician visits.
 Finally, Utah, Illinois, California, Florida, Georgia, Maryland, Minnesota, New Hampshire, New York, South Carolina, and Virginia have already announced reimbursement cuts or have frozen reimbursement for health care providers.
 Illinois, for example, is lengthening the time it takes to pay provider claims while California has significantly cut provider payments.

 Therefore, as we are a society that advocates first and foremost for the good of our patients, we believe that states must keep Medicaid as accessible as possible even if this means some reduction in our reimbursement.
 This strategy will have negligible effects on our practice revenues while significantly improving the health and lives of the patients who are kept insured through Medicaid.
 We all wish that no Medicaid cuts were necessary; however, as outlined above, they are inevitable, and we should be sure that these cuts are done in such a way that is as protective of our patients as possible.